Hamilton Fairley Award: Presentation and awardees

 This award is presented to candidates who are internationally recognised for lifetime achievements in cancer science and clinical / laboratory research.

-The award consists of a statuette and the opportunity to give a 20-minute lecture at either the ESMO or the ECC Congress, free registration, free accommodation and reimbursement of travel expenses.
+The award consists of a statuette and the opportunity to give a lecture at either the ESMO or the ECC Congress, free registration, free accommodation and reimbursement of travel expenses.

 2012 ESMO Vienna - Jean-Yves Blay, France